How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 Saguaro National Park

-If you’re really looking for a unique adventure, consider going deep into the rugged wilderness by backcountry hiking or camping.
+If you’re looking for a unique adventure, consider going deep into the rugged wilderness by backcountry hiking or camping (but I would consider additional days in Tucson before you spend extra time doing this).

-Saguaro National Park is also a perfect sunset location, especially Tanque Verde Ridge trail (east side) or Gates Pass (west side).
-Keep your camera handy to capture the beauty all around!
+Saguaro National Park is also a perfect sunset location, especially the Tanque Verde Ridge trail (east side) or Gates Pass (west side).
+Be sure to bring plenty of water with you as the temperatures are scorching during the summer months.

 Mt Lemmon